-There are three forms of legal gambling in North Carolina.
+There are four forms of legal gambling in North Carolina.
 The oldest is charitable gaming, which includes bingo and raffles.
 This started in 1945.
 The Eastern Band of Cherokee Indians negotiated a gaming compact with the governor of North Carolina in 1997 to initiate casino gambling.
 In 2005, the state legislature approved a state lottery.

 Gaming at Cherokee started with video poker, electronic table games and slot machines that required some skill.
 A 2013 gaming pact expanded gaming at Cherokee to live table games.
 The state legislature approved sports betting in 2019.
 The two Harrah’s Cherokee casinos in the state immediately constructed sportsbooks.
 Mobile wagering was not part of the sports betting law in North Carolina.

 There are two form of legalized gambling that appeared and were later banned.
 One is video poker.
 It was phased out after voters approved a state lottery.
 However, these games led to the creation of the Cherokee’s video poker hall, which later became a full-scale gaming resort in the Smoky Mountains.

 The other form of past legalized gambling in North Carolina was greyhound racing.
 It was approved in 1939 and repealed in 1954.